cpske/Prog2/introduction.md

 including a coding convention and coding standard, and design principles and patterns to help you design good software.

-### Requirements
+### Effort

-Students need to commit several hours per week to read, study, and do assignments on their own.
+You should commit several hours per week to read, program, and do assignments on their own.
+You need to do **reading** and **programming** to master the material.
+Don't rely only on videos.

-Everyone is required to do the assigned work **individually**.
-Please do not ask other students to "teach" you or copy work from anyone else.
+Everyone must do the assigned work **individually**.
+Please do not ask other students to "teach" you or copy anything from anyone else.
 If you need help, please ask the TAs or instructors.

 ### Topics